langflow-ai/langflow/docs/docs/Getting-Started/getting-started-installation.md

 - **Linux or WSL2 on Windows**: `home/<username>/.cache/langflow/`
 - **MacOS**: `/Users/<username>/Library/Caches/langflow/`

 This error can occur during Langflow upgrades when the new version can't override `langflow-pre.db` in `.cache/langflow/`.
-Clearing the cache removes this file but will also erase your settings.
+Clearing the cache removes this file but also erases your settings.

 If you wish to retain your files, back them up before clearing the folder.